Information for Prospective Students

 The Computer Science postgraduate course convenors are as follows:

 - BSc (Hons) - Assoc.
 Prof. Michelle Kuttel - mkuttel at cs.uct.ac.za

 - MSc - Assoc Prof Sonia Berman - sonia at cs uct ac za (Conversion degree in Information Technology)

-- MSc and PhD - Dr Geoff Nitschke- geoff at cs uct ac za
+- MSc and PhD - Dr Brian DeRenzi - pgcoordinator at cs uct ac za

 Degrees OfferedThe postgraduate Computer Science degrees are as follows:

-- BSc(Hons): Is for applicants who hold an undergraduate degree in computer science
+- BSc(Hons): for applicants who hold an undergraduate degree in Computer Science.

-- MSc (conversion degree in Information Technology by Coursework and Dissertation): Is for applicants who hold an honours degree in a subject other than computer science
+- MSc (conversion degree in Information Technology by Coursework and Dissertation): for applicants who hold an Honours degree in a subject other than Computer Science.

-- MSc (by Dissertation): Is for applicants who already hold an honours degree (or equivalent) in computer science
+- MSc (by Dissertation): for applicants who hold an Honours degree (or equivalent) in Computer Science

-- Doctorate: Is for applicants who already hold an honours/masters degree
+- Doctorate: for applicants who already hold an Honours/Masters degree